 For each of the 15 observable components, a development pathway in 5 levels - novice, intermediate, proficient, advanced and expert - has been defined.
 To graduate, students must reach the third level, known as "proficient".

-The subsequent levels can be reached over the course of a professional career, with the expert level requiring 5 to 7 years of practice after graduation.
+The following levels can be reached over the course of a professional career, with the expert level requiring 5 to 7 years of practice after graduation.
 These development paths have been drawn up with the help of experts from the business world.

 During their time at the school, at each level, students' skills are assessed using three letter grades: